Sudan arrests 3 coup critics as pressure mounts on military

 CAIRO (AP) — Sudanese security forces detained three prominent pro-democracy figures overnight, their relatives and other activists said Wednesday, as internal and international pressure mounted on the country’s military following its coup.

 The African Union suspended Sudan — an expected move typically taken in the wake of coups.
-The AU Peace and Security Council tweeted the decision on Wednesday, saying it would remain in place “until the effective restoration of the civilian-led Transitional Authority,” as the deposed government was known.
+The AU Peace and Security Council said in a tweet Wednesday that the suspension would remain in place “until the effective restoration of the civilian-led Transitional Authority,” as the deposed government was known.

 The AU plans to send a mission to Sudan to hold talks with rival parties.